sourov526/Heart-Attack-Analysis-and-Prediction/README.md

 # Heart-Attack-Analysis-and-Prediction
-Heart attack is a myocardial necrosis caused by acute and persistent ischemia and hypoxia of  coronary artery which manifestations are arrhythmia, shock or heart failure, which can be fatal
+Heart attack is a myocardial necrosis caused by acute and persistent ischemia and hypoxia of  coronary artery which manifestations are arrhythmia, shock or heart failure, which can be fatal.
 A heart attack occurs when the flow of blood to the heart is blocked.
 The blockage is most often a buildup of fat, cholesterol and other substances, which form a plaque in the arteries that feed the heart (coronary arteries).
 Sometimes, a plaque can rupture and form a clot that blocks